-Quote for Today: Lloyd Jones
+Quote for Today: Czeslaw Milosz

 I had discovered that the plainest house can crown a fantasy or daydream.
 An open window can be tolerated.
 So can an open door.
 But I discovered the value …